jg-digital-media/jgdm_jobs_pathway/readme.md

   + It took Cursor AI to have a few goes at my codebase before we got somewhere with logging in.
 And I do now have logging in sorted out for one user.
 There's also registration to implement next, so I can test more user flows.
 Logging out (without the WordPress admin area)  is still to be implemented as well.

   + I had thought and hoped that I'd be able to get this project done within a week.
 That hope isn't over yet, and I'll keep working on it, but while today hasn't been a complete disaster, it also feels like a bit of a reality check for me.

+### `2.0.3`

+  + A simple method for this that will log out the user natively so users don't need to interact with the official WordPress admin bar. `<?php echo wp_logout_url( site_url('/login') ); ?>`

+  + This means right now we have a way to log registered users in and out of the app natively - using the WordPress authentication system.

 ## User Flows